-Ex-Officials Sue Trump-Appointed CEO For Breaking Laws At Voice of America
+Ex-Officials' Lawsuit Says Trump-Appointed CEO Broke Laws At Voice Of America

 When Pack denounced his staffers for "substandard journalism" this week, one of the world's leading human rights attorneys, International Council of Jurists Secretary General Saman Zia-Zarifi, tweeted, "This statement absolutely plays into the hands of all those repressive governments around the world who routinely dismiss VoA/RFA/RFE reporting as fake or biased."

 David Kligerman, who has been suspended from his position as general counsel of the agency by Pack, told NPR that the case was necessary to get the courts to enforce the firewall.
-(He is not a party to the case though he is cited in it as a whistleblower harmed by Pack's actions.)
+(He is not a party to the case, though he is cited in it as a whistleblower harmed by Pack's actions.)
 Kligerman and the five plaintiffs jointly filed a whistleblower complaint late last month, alleging Pack sought to oust them under a pretext of "security concerns" because they challenged his intrusion into journalistic decision-making.

 "We fought to protect the firewall until we were removed; and this case is the logical extension of that," Kligerman wrote in a statement he emailed to NPR.
 "These are journalistic organizations, not political playthings.
 This is not a partisan issue; we would have taken the same position irrespective of the administration."